Tring Park School for the Performing Arts

 It was totally brilliant to see that health was taken seriously – if children’s weight drops below 18% BMI (and they are weighed regularly), they’re immediately pulled from physical lessons, meaning that the kids eat sensibly.
 In the cafeteria area the walls are splattered with how to eat healthily – how much water the kids need to drink, proportions of food, sensible healthy choices for athletic bodies.

-Wrap around care: With an 8am start and kids normally collected at 4.30pm (juniors) and 6.30pm (seniors) they are long, busy days.
+With an 8am start and kids normally collected at 4.30pm (juniors) and 6.30pm (seniors) they are long, busy days.
 Pupils can stay for supervised prep with prior notice, and often they will have to stay later anyway for rehearsals and shows.
+A new boarding block is due to be opened in September 2019 to accommodate more residential students.

 I know several kids who board here and they love it.
 I mean, really love it.
 Admittedly they are very serious about working in film and dance industries (and in fact are already working) and I suppose for children so driven by performance, they will fit in better around like-minded kids who want to sing and dance all day with them.
 I haven’t heard any dissent from the parents – not surprising when you can see how successful it’s been at producing famous alumni, most recently Lily James (Cinderella, DowntonAbbey), Ella Henderson, Jessica Brown Findlay (Downton Abbey) and Daisy Ridley, the hot property from the latest Star Wars movie.
 That’s a large cohort of very recent, very talented, very famous Tring Park graduates.